-Unit Course Content Instruction Hours I Social Message 30 A group of Two students (02) have to develop an idea of a social message and its concept, writes the script, shooting schedule, and budget and to breakdown of Scripts, shoots video and edits into a 90-120 second film.
-II ON-LINE Productions 30 Students shall have to submit a script for a Studio Based TV Programmes like- Talk Shows, Game Shows, Travel Shows, Phone-In-Programme, Educational TV Programme, tele-film etc III Script Writing 30 Best Three (03) scripts will be selected for the final production.
+Unit Course Content Instruction Hours I Social Message 30 A group of Two students (02) have to develop an idea of a social message and its concept, writes the script, shooting schedule, budget and to breakdown of Scripts, shoots video and edits into a 90-120 second film.
+II ON-LINE Productions 30 Students shall have to submit a script for a Studio Based TV Programmes like- Talk Shows, Game Shows, Travel Shows, Phone-In-Programme, Educational TV Programme, tele-film etc. III Script Writing 30 Best Three (03) scripts will be selected for the final production.
 The script writing exercise will carry 30 marks.
 IV Multi Camera Shooting and Studio Operations 30 A group of student will be given responsibility to produce said productions on Multi Camera Setup in the studio.
 And to edit and package it of duration of 25 minutes each.
 Final Production will carry 45 marks and will be judged by External Examiner and Internal Examiner.
+Exam nination and Evaluation Pattern:- Internal Assessment 50 marks ar nd External

-Examination and Evaluation Pattern: - Internal Assessment 50 marks and External Assessment 50 marks.
+Examination and Evaluation Pattern:- Internal Assessment 50 marks and External Assessment 50 marks.

-Course Title Media Management (DSE)
+Course Title: Media Management Course Code: MAJM301DST

-MAJM301DST Course Code

-Scheme of Instruction Scheme of examination Total Duration 60 Hrs Maximum Score : 100 Periods/Week Internal Evaluations :30 Credits 4 End Semesters :70 Instruction Mode Exam Duration : 3 hrs Lecture
+Scheme of Instruction Scheme of examination Total Duration 60 Hrs.
+Maximum Score 100 Periods/Week Internal Evaluations 30 End Semesters 70 Credits 4 Instruction Mode Lecture Exam Duration 3 Hrs.